 What a difference a year makes.

-In the midst of the 2010 LA auto show General Motors is bringing out their IPO.
-Whitacre is gone, Lutz is gone and Dan Akerson, is now CEO and, probably, Chairman of the Board and a Board member.
+In the midst of the 2010 LA auto show, General Motors is bringing out its IPO.
+Whitacre is gone, Lutz is gone and Dan Akerson is now CEO and, probably, Chairman of the Board and a Board member.
 He is also a board member for American Express.

 Jeff Bliss, the bliss index, Forbe’s Gordon Chang and John Batchelor, host of the John Batchelor radio show talk to me about the General Motors IPO.

 I talked to Bob Lutz, CNBC contributor, and former General Motors employees.
 Lutz said that China’s SAIC buying one percent of the stock is just a sign of good faith in General Motors.